kevinw/kevinw.github.com/_posts/2017-09-22-game-failures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mWKdsbO-F9A" frameborder="0" allowfullscreen></iframe>

 In the process, I realized a few things.
-One, that good interactive writing isn't easy--I felt pressure that if my game had all these multiple paths, I had better make all of them really good--and that's a ton of work.
-I was also realizing that the engineering part of my brain really loves solving technical challenges. *And* that I enjoyed procrastinating from writing, specifically by engineering more *stuff*.
+One, that good interactive writing isn't easy--I felt pressure that if my game had all these multiple paths, I had better make all of them really good.
+I was also realizing that the engineering part of my brain really loves solving technical challenges, and that I enjoyed procrastinating from writing by engineering more *stuff*.

 As examples of some of things I remember doing instead of writing gameplay content: